sharpiexoxo/sharpiexoxo/README.md

 - 👋 Hi, I’m @sharpiexoxo
 - 👀 I’m interested in working on different project to develope my skillset!
-- 🌱 I’m currently learning Vanilla JS, Advanced CSS and HTML
+- 🌱 I’m currently learning React, Express and .NET
-- 💞️ I’m looking to collaborate on anything front-end based, also looking to get into back-end with databases!
+- 💞️ I’m looking to collaborate on anything front-end based, also looking to get into back-end as im currently learning .NET!
 - 📫 How to reach me - Discord: Sharpie#9055

 <!---